astro-turing/Diagenetic_model_LHeureux_2018/README.md

 # Fortran code for the formation of limestone-marl alternations

-This is the Fortran code that was used to produce the results in L'Heureux 2018 paper "Diagenetic Self-Organization and Stochastic Resonance in a Model of Limestone-Marl Sequences".
+This is the Fortran code that was used to produce the results in L'Heureux 2018 paper ["Diagenetic Self-Organization and Stochastic Resonance in a Model of Limestone-Marl Sequences"](https://onlinelibrary.wiley.com/doi/abs/10.1155/2018/4968315).

-The code has been modified by Lukas van de Wiel (Utrecht University) to match the Fortran 2008 standard.
-That version is in the `lheureux.f90` file.
-The `.f90` extension seems to be required by Ifort so it is kept here.
+This codebase is not maintained.
+It has been made public by Johan Hidding and Emilia Jarochowska based on a written permission by Ivan L'Heureux.

 ## Building and running